 School Health Education concentration

-Our School Health Education concentration is for those who want to teach in a school setting.
-If you’re interested in in having the option to teach in a school setting, our School Health Education concentration will certify you to teach in K-12 classrooms in Maine and many other states.
-This Health Promotion & Wellness / School Health Ed combo has enabled many of our Health Promotion & Wellness graduates to market themselves to prospective employers in both settings.
-It’s definitely a valuable career-focused option worth considering.
+This concentration is for those who want to teach in a school setting.
+If you’re interested in having the option to teach in a school setting, our School Health Education concentration will certify you to teach in K-12 classrooms in Maine and many other states.

 Students in the School Health Education Concentration have participated in regional and statewide professional education conferences, such as the Central Maine Educators Regional Conference.
 This is a wonderful networking opportunity where students get to present their scholarly work to education leaders from across the state.